-- Option values have been calculated using the closing price of the Shares on the TSX on December 31, 2015 of CAD\$0.70, less the applicable exercise price of the outstanding options.
-As at December 31, 2015, some of the above options had not fully vested.
-The above value of unexercised in-the-money options has been computed assuming that all of the options have vested. - Mr. Joo Soo Park resigned from the Board on January 19, 2016 and was replaced by Mr. Hyung Mun Bae on February 11, 2016.
-Mr. Park's options expired on February 18, 2016. - Options to acquire shares of DMI, a predecessor of the Company, were originally granted to Mr. Dengler and Ms. Stefan prior to 2006.
-Following the combination of DMI and IUC, these options were restated as Denison options and now entitle them to acquire the number of Shares noted above. - 4.
-Mr. Hochstein received a grant of options in recognition of his services as President and CEO prior to resigning those roles in January 6, 2015 and March 23, 2015, respectively, in addition to the options received for his role as Executive Chairman of Denison at the time of this grant. - 5.
-The Company acquired JNR on January 31, 2013 pursuant to a plan of arrangement.
-Pursuant to the plan of arrangement, holders of JNR options to acquire JNR shares were issued replacement options to acquire Shares under the Stock Option Plan.
-Mr. Hochstein was issued options to acquire Shares pursuant to the Stock Option Plan in exchange for his JNR options which he held as a director of that company. - 6.
-Mr. Craig received options during his tenure as director with the Company, including a grant of options in 2015, but all such options expired 30 days after his resignation from the board on November 5, 2015.
+- 1. Option values have been calculated using the closing price of the Shares on the TSX on December 31, 2016 of CAD\$0.70, less the applicable exercise price of the outstanding options.
+As at December 31, 2016, some of the above options had not fully vested.
+The above value of unexercised in-the-money options has been computed assuming that all of the options have vested. - 2.
+Mr. Bae resigned from the Board on December 23, 2016.
+Mr. Bae's options expired on January 23, 2017. - 3.
+Mr. Hochstein received a grant of options in recognition of his services as President and CEO prior to resigning those roles in January 6, 2015 and March 23, 2015, respectively, in addition to the options received for his role as Executive Chairman of Denison at the time of this grant.

-Value Vested or Earned in 2015
+Value Vested or Earned in 2016

-The following table sets out for each non-employee director the value of the Company's option- based equity plan compensation vested or earned during the financial year ended December 31, 2015.
+The following table sets out for each non-employee director the value of the Company's option-based equity plan compensation vested or earned during the financial year ended December 31, 2016.
 The Company has no non-equity incentive plan compensation for non-employee directors.

-Name Option-based awards Value vested during the year 1 (CAD\$)
+Name Option-based awards Value vested during the year (CAD\$)

-John H. Craig (24,000)
+Hyung Mun Bae Nil

-W. Robert Dengler (24,000)
+W. Robert Dengler (40,250)

-Brian D. Edgar (24,000)
+Brian D. Edgar (40,250)

-Ron F. Hochstein (96,000)
+Ron F. Hochstein (166,750)

-Lukas H. Lundin (24,000)
+Lukas H. Lundin (40,250)

-Joo Soo Park 2 Nil

-William A. Rand (24,000)
+William A. Rand (40,250)

 Catherine J.G.
-Stefan (24,000)
+Stefan (40,250)

-Note to Value Vested or Earned in 2015:
+Note to Value Vested or Earned in 2016:

-- 1. The value vested during the year reflects the aggregate dollar value that would have been realized if the options that vested in 2015 were exercised on their vesting date.
-Options that had a negative value on their vesting date are included in this calculation. - 2.
-Mr. Joo Soo Park resigned from the Board on January 19, 2016 and was replaced by Mr. Hyung Mun Bae on February 11, 2016.
-Mr. Park's options expired on February 18, 2016.
+The value vested during the year reflects the aggregate dollar value that would have been realized if the options that vested in 2016 were exercised on their vesting date.
+Options that had a negative value on their vesting date are included in this calculation.
+A negative value indicates that the exercise price of the option exceeds the market value of Denison's shares on the vesting date.